marteenzh/rhs/modules/yamlform/docs/developers/extending.md

 ### YamlFormHandler plugin

-The YamlFormHandler plugin allows developers to extend a YAML form's submission handling.
+The YamlFormHandler plugin allows developers to extend a form's submission handling.
 Each YamlFormHandler plugin should live in a dedicated module and handler namespace.
 For example, if a developer wanted to setup MailChimp integration, they would create the 'YAML Form MailChimp' module